← Back to Library

 Two stacked trigrams create the complete matrix.

-The core text, the Zhou Yi (周易) ("Changes of Zhou"), dates back to the Western Zhou dynasty (1000–750 BCE).
-By the 3rd century BCE, the "Ten Wings" (十翼) commentaries were added — transforming the Zhou Yi from a strictly divinatory manual into a profound philosophical and ethical text.
-In 136 BCE, Emperor Wu of Han officially designated it as the most important of the Five Classics.
+The core text, the Zhou Yi (周易) ("Changes of Zhou"), dates back to the Western Zhou dynasty (1000 to 750 BCE).
+By the 3rd century BCE, the "Ten Wings" (十翼) commentaries had added later philosophical and ethical readings to the earlier divination text.
+In 136 BCE, Emperor Wu of Han placed it among the Five Classics.

 Tradition credits King Wen of Zhou (周文王) with organizing the 64 hexagrams into their canonical order while imprisoned in the 12th century BCE, and composing the "judgments" (卦辞).
 His son, the Duke of Zhou (周公), is said to have written the line texts (爻辞).